syntho-ai/syntho-docs/docs/deployment/docker/jupyterhub_ray.md

   - OS: Ubuntu 18.04 or higher.
   - Preferably with SSD storage.
   - Docker 1.13.0+ ​installed.
+    - Please see the [official docker documentation](https://docs.docker.com/engine/install/) for the installation instructions.
   - `docker-compose` 2.x.x  installed.
+    - Please see the [official docker-compose documentation](https://docs.docker.com/compose/install/) for the installation instructions.
   - `docker-compose` file version will be v3.
-- One available IP address for the JupyterHub instance.
+- Reachable IP address and outbound port defined for JupyterHub instance (by default this is port 8080).
 - Internal networking between 3 VM instances.
 - [Optional] DNS zone and record for JupyterHub.
+  - A reverse proxy should be setup for the JupyterHub instance in this case.
   - Example: syntho.company.com be used for hosting the interface of JupyterHub.
 - Docker images
   - Either by having access to the container registry.